 The ABS does not load historical activities unless you define a weekly or monthly constraint for the service region.
-If you define only weekly constraints, the ABS loads another week of data; if you define monthly constraints, the ABS loads another month of data.
+If you define only weekly constraints, then the ABS loads another week of data.
+If you define monthly constraints, then the ABS loads another month of data.
 However, when you define no weekly or monthly constraints, the ABS loads only activities in the ABS horizon.

 The query appears as follows: